Sitka Community Boatyard

 • Offer apprenticeships and entry-level employment in the trades for young people

-• Support existing local business and pave the way for new ventures
+• Support existing local businesses and pave the way for new ventures

 • Raise revenue to fund roads, schools, public safety, and other essential services